 Fill a glass with water (at or below room temperature) and leave it undisturbed for a few hours (you can do this using tap water).
-You will eventually notice that very small bubbles begin to appear along the side of the glass (on the inside).
-Why does this happen?
+You will eventually notice that tiny bubbles begin to appear along the side of the glass (on the inside).

-The water that comes out of taps and faucets travels through pipes before reaching large storage tanks.
-That’s why the water is at a higher pressure than normal (while in the pipes), and is also cooler.
+The water that comes from taps passes through pipes before reaching large storage tanks.
+Therefore, the water in the pipes is under higher pressure than normal and is also cooler.

-Gases, in general, are more soluble in water when it’s at a lower temperature.
-In other words, you can say that the solubility of gases in water decreases as water temperature increases.
-The graph below should help to visualize how the solubility of gases varies with changing temperature.
+Gases are generally more soluble in water at a lower temperature.
+In other words, the solubility of gases in water decreases as the water temperature rises.

 The downward trend of gases’ solubility with increasing temperature is quite similar to how vapor pressure increases with temperature.
 You see, more gas molecules are dissolved in water when it’s cold.
 However, when water starts getting warmer (i.e., the temperature rises), the kinetic energy of gas molecules also increases.

 This allows those molecules to move more freely and break the intermolecular bonds that hold them together, thus escaping from the solution.
 That’s why the solubility of gases decreases as temperature rises.

 Danger To Aquatic Life Due To Changing Water Temperatures

 The temperature dependence of gases’ solubility in water directly impacts the lives of aquatic organisms.
 As you see, aquatic organisms like fish need oxygen for survival, and they get it from the water they live in by absorbing the dissolved oxygen in the water through their gills.
 As oxygen is more soluble in colder waters, the temperature mustn’t rise above a certain limit.